 , that makes the liver swells and stops it from working correctly.

 herpes simplex virus (HSV)

 a virus that causes blisters and sores mainly around the mouth and genitals.
 There are two types.
 Type 1 is the most common and causes sores around the mouth, or cold sores.
 It is transmitted by infected saliva.
 Type 2 causes sores mainly on the genitals and is transmitted sexually.

 that infects and destroys the body's immune cells and causes a disease called AIDS, or Acquired Immunodeficiency Syndrome.
 AIDS occurs in the most advanced stage of HIV infection, when a person's T-cell count goes below 200 and he or she becomes ill with one of the health problems common in people with AIDS.
 HIV and AIDS infection is lifelong—there is no cure, but there are many medicines to fight both HIV infection and the infections and cancers that come with it.

 red and sometimes itchy bumps on the skin, usually caused by an allergic reaction to a drug or a food.

-substance produced by one tissue and conveyed by the bloodstream to another to effect a function of the body, such as growth or metabolism.
+substance produced by one tissue and conveyed by the bloodstream to another to affect a function of the body, such as growth or metabolism.

 hormone replacement therapy (HRT)